explaingit

 USE CASE 2

-Create a real-time chat application using WebSocket support for two-way communication.
+Create a real-time web application using Iris's built-in WebSocket support for live chat or push notifications.

 USE CASE 3